 Substantially all of our research and development expenses to date have been incurred in connection with the discovery and development of our product candidates.
-We expect our research and development expenses may increase significantly for the foreseeable future as we advance an increased number of our product candidates through clinical development, including the conduct of our ongoing and planned clinical trials.
 The process of conducting clinical trials necessary to obtain regulatory approval is costly and time consuming.
 The successful development of product candidates is highly uncertain and subject to numerous risks and uncertainties.
 Accordingly, at this time, we cannot reasonably estimate the nature, timing or costs required to complete the remaining development of any product candidates and to obtain regulatory approval for one or more of these product candidates.